 The King was descending the palace steps, clad in majestic silk robes, accompanied by his eunuchs and the booming of beating drums.
 At the foot of the steps he stopped and turned to the Princess.

-The Princess woke with a start, her heart beating rapidly, the image of the wrinkled, leering Prime Minister still hovering creepily before her.
+The Princess woke with a start, her heart beating rapidly, the image of the wrinkled Prime Minister still leering before her.
 All of a sudden, there were shouts and the sounds of horses’ hooves coming from the center of the village.
-The Princess pulled on her travel clothes and dashed outside, where she bumped straight into the rebel leader.
+The Princess pulled on her travel clothes and dashed outside where she bumped straight into the rebel leader.

 “We must go,” he said, grabbing her by the hand and leading her around to the horses.
 “Your father’s guards have found us.
 They are on the hill, and will be here in five minutes.”

 “Better not to look,” said the young man, slowing his horse to ride next to her.
-The Princess shook her head and gazed at the reins in her hands, not wanting the leader to see the tears that were pooling in her eyes.
-She should have gone back – escaped and returned long ago, then none of these people would ever have needed to risk their lives.
-But the image of the Prime Minister rose up once more and she crumbled into her saddle, feeling trapped and forlorn.
+The Princess gazed at the reins in her hands, not wanting the leader to see the tears that were pooling in her eyes.
+She should have gone back to the palace long ago – then none of these people would ever have needed to risk their lives.
+But the image of the Prime Minister rose up once more and she crumbled into her saddle, trapped and forlorn.